-(8b) Changing the abline code to 0:1.5 moves the line nearer to where most states are (black rate is about 50% higher).
+(11b) Changing the abline code to 0,1.5: abline (coef = c(0,1.5))

+moves the line near to where most states are (black rate is about 50% higher).

 abline() gives you a line from intercept 0 with slope 1 in an existing plot.
 If you want the line to be diagonal to any plot just set the intercept to the lower left corner and the slope to the ratio of increase between the two axis.